 , the output file will be:

-This naming convention helps in identifying the projection parameters used for each output image.
+This naming convention helps in identifying the projection parameters and resolution used for each output image.

 -